 For some reason I found it easier to apply for a Chinese Z visa than apply for a tourist visa.
 All you need to submit are the following requirements:

-- Passport (original and photocopies) – Submit (1) one photocopy of passport identification page (the one with your picture) and (1) one photocopy of the last page containing the information of the person to contact in the event of an emergency.
-If you have an old passport, bring it.
+Passport (original and photocopies) – Submit (1) one photocopy of passport identification page (the one with your picture) and (1) one photocopy of the last page containing the information of the person to contact in the event of an emergency.
+If you have old passports, bring and photocopy them.
 If you have obtained Chinese visas in the past, photocopy all of them.
 Include them in the submission.

-- Visa Application Form – The form must be filled out completely and legibly, all in capital letters, as advised by the embassy.
+Visa Application Form – The form must be filled out completely and legibly, all in capital letters, as advised by the embassy.
 Fill out the form online/electronically using either Adobe Acrobat Reader DC program or Google Chrome.
 When you download the Chinese Visa application form from the website, open it with Google Chrome.
 You’ll discover the PDF file becomes fillable.
 Provide the needed info.
 You may have noticed that the texts adjust itself as you type in the information.
 Don’t worry if some words are bigger than others.
 It won’t matter.
 (If you have questions, write them down via the comment section).
 If this doesn’t help, check out pdfescape.
 Im pretty sure this website can help you fill ut PDF based forms.

 Got My Z Visa In 4 Working Days